Can You Paint The Inside Of A Beehive?

 How To Paint Your Hives Correctly (What You Should Know)

-Now that you know what to paint, what not to paint, how to paint it, and what paint to use, you can now start the mission of painting your hives safely and correctly.
-I have made a small and easy-to-use list with some guidelines to begin painting your hives:
+Now that you’re equipped with the knowledge of what to paint, what not to paint, how to paint it, and what paint to use, you’re ready to embark on the mission of painting your hives safely and correctly.
+Here’s a handy list with some guidelines to help you start painting your hives:

 Wooden hive stand– Paint all surfaces.
 The hive stand needs to be able to withstand the elements.
-If you used pressure-treated wood for your hive stands, you would not have to paint them!
+If you used pressure-treated wood for your hive stands, you won’t need to paint them!

 Bottom board– Paint all wood surfaces.
 DO NOT paint the screen if you are using a screened bottom board.
 The bottom board gets the most abuse, so it will need to be well protected.